ZachHofmeister/CC-Lua-Code/README.md

-# CC-Lua-Code
+# lua-cc
-Lua code for computercraft
+Some Lua code for use in Computercraft

-Feel free to use and modify this code to your liking.
+This code is free for use in ComputerCraft, just a few short programs.